opencog/evidence/README.md

 ========
 A primary intellectual activity is the gathering of evidence to determine the nature and structure of things.
-It is closely related to the task of discrerning similarity, and of reasoning by analogy.
+It is closely related to the task of discerning similarity, and of reasoning by analogy.
 This git repo is a rumination of these tasks, plus an attempt to express these ideas as functional code, expressed as OpenCog [Atomese](https://wiki.opencog.org/w/Atomese).